-The papers of a clinical psychologist and syndicated columnist who specialized in rural mental health include correspondence, research materials, and miscellaneous material pertaining to the Midwest farm crisis in the 1980s.
+The papers of a clinical psychologist and syndicated columnist who specialized in rural mental health include correspondence and research materials pertaining to the Midwest farm crisis in the 1980s and rural mental health issues in general.
 The majority of the correspondence is letters from readers.

 Martin L. Faust Papers, 1932-1953 (C2354)

 0.08 cubic feet (4 folders)